duke-compsci290-spring2018/assignments-portfolio-jeyoung7/trello/README.md

 https://jsfiddle.net/jpeter06/ppyeo1tg/
 https://www.w3schools.com/bootstrap/bootstrap_images.asp

-Bugs: A lot:
+Bugs: A few: you can't comment wihtout hte modal closing right after.

 Other Info:
-This is a basic trello.
-It needs to be hooked up to firebase and add more features.
-More updates soon.
-Used to-do list as a base.
+This is an almost finished trello.
+It neeeds a few more features and to clean up a bit.
+The code is super messy and I will work on it tomororw.